 If your novel has been rejected by TCK Publishing or another publisher or literary agent, use the information in this article to go back over your writing and revise the sections of your book that need work.

 Remember that even bestselling authors like J.K.
 Rowling received multiple rejection letters, so you’re in good company if your manuscript has been rejected!

 Keep working to improve your writing craft and skills, and never give up on your dreams.

 P.S.
-If your novel hasn’t been submitted to TCK Publishing yet, you can submit our manuscript for review on our submission guidelines page.
+If your novel hasn’t been submitted to TCK Publishing yet, you can submit your manuscript for review on our submission guidelines page.